Hieu565/Math-Score-Predictor/README.md

 # Math-Score-Predictor
 This project is an AI-powered learning assistant designed to help students analyze information, summarize content, and generate study support in real time.
 Built using Streamlit for the frontend interface, the app connects to a secure backend service that performs advanced model inference.

+## 🔍 Purpose
+This project is part of my university application portfolio, demonstrating skills in:
+- Machine Learning
+- Software Engineering
+- Human-computer interaction
+- Cloud Application Deployment

+## 🚀 Project Goals
+- Collect student data through a survey (hours studied, homework completion, focus level, past scores).
+- Clean and process the dataset for machine learning.
+- Build a predictive model (using regression) to estimate scores.
+- Generate study improvement suggestions based on the model.

 ## ✨ Key Features
 - ✅ Interactive AI Chat for question answering
 - ✅ Automatic content summarization (text and media)